Brands with Substance

 Not me.
 As I do more and more brand work for institutions, my concepts move farther and farther away from that sort of sizzle.
 My work these days results in subtle framing of issues that you hardly recognize as marketing.
 Huge amounts of research are poured into strategies that feel natural and organic to the institution – almost boring.
 No taglines.
 No sizzle.

 It can be done.
 And, of course, I feel the work I do is more effective.
-It doesn't draw attention to itself but it advances an institution steadily and surely towards its goal.
+It doesn't draw attention to itself but it advances an institution steadily and surely toward its goal.

 Sizzle inevitably links something to the world of product advertising.
 To commercialism.
 And it is extremely important that academic institutions do not go down that road.
 Sizzle is also shallow.
 And for all my love of marketing, I cannot abandon the idea that academic institutions stand for learning and substance.